tofran/pi-from-random-numbers/README.md

-# Unusual way to generate π: Generating Pi from random numbers
+# Unusual way to achieve π: Generating Pi from random numbers

 The purpose of this repo is to gather (programming) solutions for the peculiar procedure for generating / achieving [π (Pi)][Pi] that [Matt Parker] presented in [this video][Video].

 ## Why
-1. In commemoration for the 2017 [Pi Day].
+1. In commemoration for [Pi Day] 2017.
 2. Having fun.
 3. No apparent logic reason.